 Highlighting details for emotional impact

 Color can also alert the viewer on where important clues can be found in a frame.
-When it’s used as a guide on what the audience is supposed to see, the feelings already presented in the scene can be magnified.
-A red balloon will provide extra tension and help send shivers up our spines if it happens to be associated with a creepy clown devouring our local community’s children.
+When it’s used to guide what the audience is supposed to see, the feelings already presented in the scene can be magnified.
+A red balloon will provide extra tension and help send shivers up our spines if it happens to be associated with a creepy clown devouring our local community’s children.n

-We remember the little girl in the red jacket in Schindler’s List (Spielberg, 1993) so clearly because it had an emotional impact on us.
-In fact in our memory, it is likely that the red in that shot is even more vibrant than actually presented in the film itself.
-With the use of this one color, Spielberg brought a detail to our attention that otherwise might have been lost.
-A detail which when seen clearly creates a huge emotional impact.
+Schindler’s List (1993) We remember the little girl in the red jacket in Schindler’s List (Spielberg, 1993) so clearly because it had an emotional impact on us.
+In fact, in our memory, it is likely that the red in that shot is even more vibrant than actually presented in the film itself.
+With the use of this one color, Spielberg brought detail to our attention that otherwise might have been lost.
+A detail that when seen clearly creates a huge emotional impact.
 We wonder what will happen to that little girl and what suffering she has and will have to withstand.

-In other contexts color can be used to send out warning signs, like in The Godfather (Coppola, 1972) where the color orange is closely followed by the immense threat of death.
+The Godfather (1972) In other contexts, color can be used to send out warning signs, like in The Godfather (Coppola, 1972) where the color orange is closely followed by the immense threat of death.
 Although Coppola has admitted that the use of orange in the first Godfather film was a mere coincidence to contrast the otherwise quite dark theme of the movie, the orange itself came to have an emotional impact and was thus used with intent in the follow-ups.

 Auteurs and their color palettes